 This may provide job growth but comes with many pitfalls.
 Once talent shifts from a fixed cost that must be planned for, to a variable cost, talent will have trouble finding job security as employers adjust their employee levels.

-And while freelancers may find a per-project payment deal better compensation than a negotiated, hourly wage, there are several costs a freelancer has to absorb, which were once the expense of the company.
+And while freelancers may find a per-project payment deal better compensation than a negotiated, hourly wage similar to limo rental, there are several costs a freelancer has to absorb, which were once the expense of the company.

 One of the biggest costs for a freelancer is the self-employment tax rate of 15 percent that covers unemployment and Medicare.
 Other expenses include income taxes, health insurance, retirement, home office expenses, business taxes, insurances and more.
 Freelancers used to earning $20 per hour in a traditional workplace as an employee would have to earn double that to cover their increased expenses, since the liability has passed from the employer to the independent contractor.